kubernetes/autoscaler/pkg/proposals/structural-contextual-logging.md

 # CLI flags
 We will add two flags:
 * `--scheduler-verbosity` &ndash; this is a workaround.
 Currently, enabling contxtual logging can cause performance regression.
 The main bottleneck are numerous calls to `klog.NewContext(...)` and `klog.LoggerWithValues(...)` in scheduler.
 This regression was also noticed in scheduler, that's why scheduler disables contextual logging if log verbosity is >= 4.
 Setting this flag to a value < 4 should mitigate the performance issues.
-* `--enable-contextual-logging` &ndash; enables/disables contextual logging.
+* `--feature-gates="ContextualLogging=true"/--feature-gates="ContextualLogging=false"` &ndash; enables/disables contextual logging.
 This can be used if regression is noticed.
 This DOES NOT disable structural logging &ndash; the key-value pairs will still be appened at the end of the logs, but some key-value pairs might be missing.